hcazzz/hcazzz.github.io/essays/The_Web_Design_Beast.md

 </html>
 ```

-And here is an example of a navbar using raw CSS and HTML
+And here is an example of a navbar using raw CSS and HTML.

 ``` html
 <!DOCTYPE html>